PeterConstable/PythonTutorial/(old)3_Variables.md

 ## Variables can be invaluable!

-In this last section, we'll get a bit more advance.
+In this last section, we'll get a bit more advanced.
 Okay, there's an intended pun in the heading.
 We've said that variables are names given to objects.
 And from other object-oriented programming we're familiar with the idea of objects being _values_ of different kinds: numbers, strings, animals, vehicles and the other usual suspects from OOP tutorials.
 But we've said that in Python _everything_ is an object.
 So, can we use variables for things that aren't typical kinds of values?
 Yes, we can!

 Let's take types as an example.
 We've seen that the ```type()``` function returns the type of objects (or objects referred to by a variable) that are passed to it.
 When the result of ```type()``` is displayed in interactive mode, we see a string.
 But as we saw in the previous lesson, the result isn't a string; it's an object of the ```type``` type.
 We can see this by passing the result of a call to ```type()``` back into itself.